-- **TA3** will develop and operate all the services and offers that are needed to ensure high visibility for the reuse of the research data and collaborative collaboration.
+- **TA3** will develop and operate all the services and offers that are needed to ensure high visibility for the reuse of the research data and collaboration.
 The publication of research data is as much a part of this field of activity as are further education and training.

 - **TA4** The collaborative reuse of data will be based on normative data and standards.
 Usage metrics and ongoing quality assessment of the NFDI4SD will provide immediate feedback, which can be used to improve future research needs.

 - **TA5** This task area is a vital interface for the institutional partners, the external data sources and the research repositories.
-It will draw up the licence agreements with the partners and will also coordinate the dissemination of the publications and the NFDI4SD’s services to the scientific community and to the interested but non-technical general public.
+It will draw up the licence agreements with the partners and will also coordinate the dissemination of the publications and the NFDI4SD’s services to the academic community and to the interested but non-technical general public.

-- **TA6** Every scientific publication and every reuse of research data is protected by copyright.
+- **TA6** Every publication and every reuse of research data is protected by copyright.
 Researchers should, from the start of a project, be aware of and comply with copyright issues; NFDI4SD's deep learning-based virtual assistants will provide support in this area.
 This task area will ensure that researchers know and follow the legal requirements in good time as well as help them submit proposals for the benefit of researchers and science in general.

-## The added value
+## Benefits

 ### Research

 Conceptually, we will be using research data in an entirely new way.
-Not unlike the process of transforming a manuscript into a book, the NFDI4SD will turn computational content into scientifically usable research data.
+Not unlike the process of transforming a manuscript into a book, the NFDI4SD will turn computational content into academically usable research data.
 Researchers will be able to publish their key findings and introduce them to the community while they are still conducting their research: the findings will be immediately documented and they can then be incorporated into the researchers’ own work as well as into the main project.
 The NFDI4SD consortium will ensure that valuable research findings are preserved and remain accessible in the long term without any additional effort or infrastructure costs.

-### Young scientists
+### Young scholars and scientists

-The NFDI4SD supports budding scientists from the very beginning of their research, and frees them from any additional expenses.
+The NFDI4SD supports budding academics from the very beginning of their research, and frees them from any additional expenses.
 While a dissertation is being written up, any essential research data can be simultaneously compiled in a format that enables the data to be cited in a paper or a data collection and, after it has been successfully completed, published as research data together with the dissertation.
 This will considerably increase the scientific impact of the research work.

 ### Content providers, libraries, archives and repositories

 The digital resources of libraries, archives, repositories and research institutes that are now accessible have opened up a substantial part of our cultural heritage.
 These sources should not only be passively appreciated.
 According to the NFDI4SD’s new concept, the content of these sources becomes research data that can be directly incorporated into the research process with very little effort.
 The author and funding institution details are entered into the paratext database, while, thanks to being fully integrated, the content of the research data will also be included in all future research data.
 The value of the research data of these institutions will also be enhanced by the subsequent publication of the data.
-Small and specialized collections, in particular, are becoming more important as they are now being integrated into all the data collections.
-Future researchers will be able to use the digital collections of all research institutions to expand their empirical base.
+Small and specialized collections, in particular, are becoming more important as they are now being integrated into all data collections.
+Future researchers will be able to use the digital collections of other research institutions to expand their empirical base.
 The latest machine-learning techniques and global connectivity will enhance the effectiveness of all digitised content, which will enable researchers to access their own data stores without having to finance it.

 ### Community